 You may have added too much flour and not enough moisture.
 This healthy carrot cake bread gets its moisture from the pineapple so be sure to use drained crushed pineapple and do not omit it.

-Note that prior to baking the loaf it may seem dry and not moist.
+Note that before baking the loaf it may seem dry and not moist.
 This is due to the coconut flour and will bake just fine.

 Related Recipes